caleanunoah/DefHacks/README.md

 # Physiotherapy Android App using AI/AR

-## Fritz AI

-Fritz AI is the machine learning platform for iOS and Android developers.
-Teach your mobile apps to see, hear, sense, and think.
-Start with our ready-to-use feature APIs or connect and deploy your own custom models.
-.

 **Build the Android Studio Project**

 Select "Build > Make Project" from the top nav.